Marmelodov/Liars-Registry-API/docs/index.md

 layout: page
 ---

-# To-Do service API
+# Liars-Registry-API

 This is a mock API to simulate the REST interface of an imaginary service.

-The To-Do service provides a cloud-hosted task list through which subscribers can post tasks and receive reminders of those tasks.
+The Liars-Registry-API service provides a cloud-hosted database through which subscribers can find liars and the lies they have told.

 ## Overviews